Thursday, 31 March 2011

 2006 - Research shows DES daughters over age 40 have increased risk for developing breast cancer.

 2011 - Matter of Government failure to properly inform Australians about DES is relayed to Australian Human Rights Commissioner by DES Action Australia-NSW.
+The Commission acknowledges the importance of ensuring DES exposed people have full information, but does not have the resources to advocate in the DES matters raised.
 This year marks 40th Anniversary of the DES cancer link.
 The US FDA declined to issue an apology for DES, but acknowledged DES exposure as a "tragedy".
 Yet still, DES information remains buried in Australian Government websites.
 The majority of the estimated 740,000 DES exposed Australians remain unaware of the danger of DES and the special vital preventive health care they need.

 Please view the DES Action USA Key Events at http://www.desaction.org/timeline.htm